nyozov/movies/README.md

 # TvHut

 React app using movie db to display tv show information such as plot summary, cast, genres, trailer, and rating.
-The user can search shows by title, genre, or section(trending, top rated, etc..).
+The user can search shows by title, genre, or section(trending, top rated, etc.).
 Fully functional with react-router, and framer motion animations.

 ## Dependencies